jonnycowboy/Flying-Head-Hot-End/README.md

 - Optical mouse or physical mousewheel encoder (for extruder speed and filament loss together in closed loop)
 - MIG roller wheels to drive the filament
 - 40mm fan with duct on the hot end and on the print: 15g fan + XXg duct
-- hot end similar in design to the DeltaPrintr mini but supporting large nozzle sizes from the E3D Volcano.
+- hot end from the DeltaPrintr mini but supporting large nozzle sizes from the E3D Volcano: 41g total